Wii system software: Wii Message Board

 The Message Board allows users to leave messages for friends, family members, or other users on a calendar-based message board.
 Users could also use WiiConnect24 to trade messages and pictures with other Wii owners, conventional email accounts (email pictures to console, but not pictures to email), and mobile phones (through text messages).
 Each Wii has an individual wii.com email account containing the Wii Number.
-Prior to trading messages it is necessary to add and approve contacts in the address book, although the person added will not get an automatic notification of the request, and must be notified by other means.
+Prior to trading messages it is necessary to add and approve contacts in the address book, although the person added will not receive an automatic notification of the request, and must be notified by other means.
 The service also alerts all users of incoming game-related information.

 Message Board was available for users to post messages that are available to other Wii users by usage of Wii Numbers with WiiConnect24.
 In addition to writing text, players can also include images from an SD card in the body of messages, as well as attaching a Mii to the message.
 Announcements of software updates and video game news are posted by Nintendo.
 The Message Board can be used for posting memos for oneself or for family members without going online.
 These messages could then be put on any day of the calendar.
-The Wii Message Board could also be updated automatically by a real-time game like Animal Crossing.
+The Wii Message Board could also be updated automatically by a real-time game like Animal Crossing: City Folk.

-Wii Sports, Wii Play, Mario Kart Wii, Wii Speak Channel, Wii Sports Resort, Super Mario Galaxy & Super Mario Galaxy 2 use the Message Board to update the player on any new high scores or gameplay advancements, such as medal placements in the former two titles, completions of races including a photo, audio messages, and letters from the Mailtoad via the Wii Message Board.
+Some games such as Wii Sports, Wii Play, Mario Kart Wii, Wii Speak Channel, Wii Sports Resort, Super Mario Galaxy and Super Mario Galaxy 2 use the Message Board to update the player on any new high scores or gameplay advancements, such as medal placements in the former two titles, completions of races including a photo, audio messages, and letters from the Mailtoad via the Wii Message Board.
 Metroid Prime 3: Corruption, Super Mario Galaxy, Super Smash Bros Brawl, Elebits, Animal Crossing: City Folk, Dewy's Adventure and the Virtual Console game Pokémon Snap allow players to take screenshots and post them to the Message Board to edit later or send to friends via messages.
 Except for GameCube games, the Message Board also records the play history in the form of "Today's Accomplishments".
 This feature automatically records details of what games or applications were played and for how long.
 It cannot be deleted or hidden without formatting the console itself.
 Prior to its closure, the Nintendo Channel was able to automatically tally all Wii game play data from the Message Board and display them in an ordered list within the channel.

 Subsequent system updates added a number of minor features to the Message Board, including minor aesthetic changes, USB keyboard support and the ability to receive Internet links from friends, which can be launched in the Internet Channel.

 An exploit in the Wii Message Board can be used to homebrew a Wii via a tool called LetterBomb.